 PHEME Research Project

 Assessing the truthfulness of stories that go viral on social media platforms is the aim of PHEME, a research initiative carried out within the European 7th Framework Programme.
 With a duration of three years and a budget of EUR 2.9 million, the project enables researchers from seven different countries to tackle the problem with a multi-disciplinary approach that combines big data analytics with advanced linguistic and text mining methods.
 The results are applicable across domains, but were first evaluated in three use cases: medicine, digital journalism, and climate science communication.
-In May 2015, leading international researchers met at the 24th International World Wide Conference in Florence, Italy, where the PHEME consortium organized the RDSM-2015 Workshop on Rumour Detection in Social Media.
+In May 2015, leading international researchers met at the 24th International World Wide Web Conference in Florence, Italy, where the PHEME consortium organized the RDSM-2015 Workshop on Rumour Detection in Social Media.

 Try out the Visual Analytics Dashboard